-As social distancing is limiting the number of customers that can come into your physical store, moving to a digital platform to take your customer is the way to survive.
-There are two ways around this challenge, one is for the customer to pick up her order from the storefront or to door deliver the order.
+As social distancing is limiting the number of customers that can come into your physical store, moving to a digital platform to handle your customers is the way to survive.
+There are two ways around this challenge, one is for the customer to pick up their order from the storefront or to deliver the order.
 Many local stores are using messaging apps such as WhatsApp or Telegram to take such orders but these apps come with many limitations in terms of stock-keeping and order tracking.
-These limitations will hinder your business prospects.
+These limitations can hinder business prospects.

 You can also tie-up with a hyper-local or last-mile delivery app to fulfill your deliveries!

 Many businesses across the western world have survived the disastrous effects of the pandemic by going digital and investing in e-commerce development.
 The pandemic has accelerated the process of digital adoption by almost 3-5 years and only those who have adopted survived!
-It has brought several innovations that are enabling retails of all sizes to not just stay afloat but thrive in the pandemic.
+It has brought several innovations that are enabling retailers of all sizes to not just stay afloat but thrive in the pandemic.
 It is time for you to make a smart move, from being a human-intensive business to a digital-intensive business.
-Experts at Kyanon Digital have helped several retail businesses from across Vietnam and Singapore to expand their presence multi-folds in the past year and a half, they took advantage of the restrictions that the pandemic has brought in and used it to their advantage.
+Experts at Kyanon Digital have helped several retail businesses across Vietnam and Singapore expand their presence multi-folds in the past year and a half.
+They took advantage of the restrictions that the pandemic has brought in and used it to their advantage.

 Businesses take advantage of these innovations

-Your next smart decision to partner with an outsourcing development company is just a phone call away!
-Reach out to us and we will make sure your challenges turn to opportunities.
+Make a smart decision and partner with an outsourcing development company who is just a phone call away!
+Reach out to us and we will turn your challenges into opportunities.

-MAKE SURE YOU ADAPT TO PREVENT FROM GOING EXTINCT!
+MAKE SURE TO ADAPT TO PREVENT YOURSELF FROM GOING EXTINCT!